 There are three blank recipient spaces in Outlook while sending an email to someone: To, Cc, Bcc.
 While ‘To’ contain the main receiver of the email and ‘CC’ has the secondary receivers, the ‘Bcc’ option contains a user email ID that needs to receive the same information without telling other recipients.
-A lot many people get confused between CC and BCC and many don’t know how BCC works.
-Therefore this blog will inform them about BCC and how you can add BCC automatically in Outlook.
+A lot many people get confused between CC and BCC and many don’t know how to add BCC Code in Outlook and its uses.
+Therefore this blog will inform them about BCC working.

-Many users have asked how to add BCC automatically in Outlook.
+Many users have asked about BCC Code in Outlook.
 The fact is that there is no automatic adding of BCC field with recipient information but sure there are some workarounds that can make it automatic for the sender.
 Before going on to the workarounds let’s first understand BCC.

 BCC stands for Blind Carbon Copy while CC stands for Carbon Copy which simply tells that both are used to copy the mail to the recipients.
 But then how is BCC different?

 BCC allows senders to send the same information as CC but the receiver in CC and other receivers in BCC will not know the email information of the BCC recipients.
 Therefore it is used widely in corporate structures, colleges & universities, and many other places where you don’t want to reveal every recipient’s information.
 Many users don’t find the BCC option in Outlook.
 They may find the option by following the steps below: